clerickx/TheStage4Library/README.md

 done although you may want to add an user.

 NOTE:
-Sometimes in the /etc/portage/make.conf the makeopts will be MAKEOPTS="-j8" change the 8 to your number of cores or change the entire thing to MAKEOPTS="-j$(nproc)" to do it automatically sorry it hard to remember all of this.
+Sometimes in the /etc/portage/make.conf the makeopts will be MAKEOPTS="-j8" change the 8 to your number of cores or change the entire thing to MAKEOPTS="-j$(nproc)" to do it automatically sorry it's hard to remember all of this.